 Factors that may increase the risk of amenorrhea include:

-- Dramatic weight loss (which can occur from extreme diets, eating disorders, or excessive exercise) or dramatic weight gain
+- Dramatic weight change—can occur with extreme diets, eating disorders, or excessive exercise

 - Birth defects, including lack of female reproductive organs